-Candidates applying for this scholarship will be able to 1) describe activities which demonstrate their support and commitment to the inclusion of students with special needs in educational and/or social settings and 2) express intention of pursuing a career in special education or a related field such as school psychology, social work, or counseling.
-For the 2021-2022 school year, the amount of the scholarship will be $1,500 per year and will be awarded for 4 consecutive years provided that recipients meet required criteria therein.
+Candidates applying for this scholarship will be able to 1) describe activities which demonstrate their support, involvement, and commitment to inclusive practices for students with special needs in educational and/or community settings and 2) express intention of pursuing a career in special education or a related field such as school psychology, social work, or counseling.
+For the 2021-2022 school year, the amount of the scholarship will be $1500 per year and will be awarded for four consecutive years provided that recipients meet required criteria therein.
 A total of two scholarships will be awarded.

 All application requirements, as specified in the application packet, are to be completed by the student and include:

-- Authorization form to use likeness/photograph and materials and release of information.
+- Authorization form to use likeness/materials and release of information for educational records.

 - Copy of transcript that includes overall/cumulative GPA.

 - A committee will review the applications, conduct interviews, and determine the award recipients.

 - Awards will be made to those who have best demonstrated that they are a leader with inclusive practices, have a commitment to learning, and the desire to pursue a career in special education or a related field such as school psychology, social work, or counseling, as communicated in the personal statement, academic achievement, and letters of recommendation.

 The Award Process